nogsantos/site-nogsantos/contents/posts/git-tricks.md

 #### cherry-pick

-To apply some of commits in current branch.
+To apply some of the commits in the current branch.

 ##### Single